snaileaf/snaildata/README.md

 Hi!!
 I'm a data scientist in training.
-I'm new to this platform and I entirely have no idea of what I'm doing.
+I'm new on this platform.
 Ohh and my name is #snailleaf